skip to Main Content

 Tell Your Story

-This is David Flake’s current business, it started on 7/20/2023 and already has 2 bad reviews on the Better Business Bureau and IS NOT BBB ACCREDITED, and 4 bad reviews on Yelp.
+Tiny House Company is David Flake’s current business.
+It started on 7/20/2023 and already has 2 bad reviews on the Better Business Bureau and IT IS NOT BBB ACCREDITED, and 4 bad reviews on Yelp.

 Even more shocking is what his business former partner wrote in the current court document.
 She stated, around October 10, 2023.
 His former business partner Deanna Ohly discovered that Flake was stealing money from the company and had made $267,000 in transfers to his personal bank account, also paying his personal account by Zelle from the business account, so she confronted him and told him to put the money back (over text message) and stated that what he doing was a breach of fiduciary duty and illegal.